jeremiahalex/project-3-starter/README.md

 7 Nov 2017
 * Working home page
 * Devise added: allow for user register, login and logout.
+* Allow for registration with the necessary information recorded in additional of email and password.
 * Edit ERD diagram

+8 Nov 2017
+* Add model: child, size, loan_status, style, stock_status, clothes_set, cart_item and loaned_item.
+* Add migrate files for all models
+* Add db seed for loan_status, style, stock_status
+* Add controller for children, user are able to create child's details under their account.